Aspie96/blog/content/posts/freedom_of_expression.md

 ### In the United States

-The [First Amendment to the United States Constitution](https://constitution.congress.gov/constitution/amendment-1/) protects freedom of religion, freedom of speech and freedom of the press and freedom of assembly from government suppression.
+The [First Amendment to the United States Constitution](https://constitution.congress.gov/constitution/amendment-1/) protects freedom of religion, freedom of speech, freedom of the press and freedom of assembly from government suppression.
 The extent of this protection is, however, not absolute.

 Hate speech is legal in the country, as it is [protected](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2015/05/07/no-theres-no-hate-speech-exception-to-the-first-amendment/) under the First Amendment.
 Sexual [obscenity](https://www.justice.gov/criminal-ceos/obscenity), on the other hand, is [unprotected](https://www.justice.gov/criminal-ceos/obscenity), resulting in [censorship](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1462&num=0&edition=prelim) of obscene hard-core pornography.